apache/pulsar/site2/docs/administration-isolation-bookie.md

 Isolating bookies equals isolating message storage, which is a data storage mechanism that provides isolation and safety for specific topics.

 Bookie isolation is controlled by BookKeeper clients.
 For Pulsar, there are two kinds of BookKeeper clients to read and write data.
-*  BookKeeper clients on the broker side
-  Pulsar brokers use these BookKeeper clients to read and write topic messages.
+*  BookKeeper clients on the broker side: Pulsar brokers use these BookKeeper clients to read and write topic messages.
-*  BookKeeper clients on the bookie auto-recovery side
+*  BookKeeper clients on the bookie auto-recovery side:
    * The bookie auditor checks whether ledger replicas fulfill the configured isolation policy;
    * The bookie replication worker writes ledger replicas to target bookies according to the configured isolation policy.